Covid. Aifa suspends the antiviral molnupiravir: “No safety problems, but lack of benefits”-breakinglatest.news-Breaking Latest News

-The decision of the Italian medicines agency follows the negative opinion of the EMA’s CHMP of 24 February: lack of demonstration of benefits in terms of reduction of mortality and hospital admissions.
+The decision of the Italian Medicines Agency follows the negative opinion of the CHMP of the EMA of 24 February: lack of demonstration of benefits in terms of reduction of mortality and hospital admissions.

 10 MAR –